0xProject/0x-launch-kit-backend/README.md

 # 0x-launch-kit

 This is a template 0x relayer.
-It's customizable, open source and completely free to use.
-You can just fork it and start modifying it for your own needs.
+It's customizable, open-source and completely free to use.
+You can fork it and customize it to fix your own needs.

 It ships as both a typescript and javascript module.
 Typescript sources are in the `ts` directory while auto-generated Javascript sources are in the `js` directory.